How to improve database costs, performance and value

 Manage database growth

-One of the biggest factors that affects both the performance and speed of a database is how large it is.
+One of the biggest factors that affect both the performance and speed of a database is how large it is.
 The bigger it is, the longer it takes to search through it and deliver results from a query.
 Size also plays a factor in process and transaction costs for cloud-hosted databases, or in hardware upgrade cadences for on-premise systems.

 The best way to ensure that your database doesn’t expand at an unsustainable rate is to set up your schema and validation rules so that it contains only data which is going to be necessary to its operation.
 Storing large amounts of infrequently or partially used records can increase the cost and the time it takes to run queries.